This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Instructions

-- Preheat oven to 450°eF.
-Heat a large skillet over medium high heat.
-Rub the pork chops with olive oil, followed by the salt, pepper and sugar making sure it's evenly dispersed.
+- Preheat oven to 450°F. Heat a large skillet over medium high heat.
+Rub the pork chops with olive oil, followed by the salt, pepper and sugar making sure it's evenly dispersed.4 pork chops, 2 tablespoons olive oil, salt + pepper to taste, 2 tablespoons brown sugar

 - Once the skillet is hot, add the pork chops.
 Sear them on one side for about 2 minutes.
-Add the sage leaves to the pan and turn the pork chops to sear the other side.
+Add the sage leaves to the pan and turn the pork chops to sear the other side.10-12 fresh sage leaves

 - Add the butter to the pan a let it melt and brown a little.
 Gradually pour in the chicken stock and marsala.
 Mix well, then add the thyme leaves.
 Bring the sauce to a boil, then add the sliced apple.
-Turn off the heat and transfer the skillet to the oven.
+Turn off the heat and transfer the skillet to the oven.¼ cup butter, ½ cup chicken stock, ⅛ cup fresh thyme leaves, 2 apples, ⅛ cup marsala

 - Bake for around 12-15 minutes.
 Serve immediately.